WorkVerbDesign/LINduino-code/README.md

 # LINduino-code
-Teensy 3.2 and ATTINY85 LIN bus accessories for the steering wheel project.
+Teensy 3.2 (arduino) and ATTINY85 (digispark) LIN bus accessories for the steering wheel project.
-Adding an 8 gate shifter now using an arduino pro mini (atmega328p)
+Adding an 8 gate shifter now using an Atmega328p (arduino pro mini).

 HI.
 This project is a stream project at twitch.tv/oh_bother.
 This is a slap-dash implementation of the minimum possible LIN bus protocol in order to